openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_sriov.rst

 Steps
 #####

-    1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
+    1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
-    3. Deploy cluster with some controller, compute+cinder, compute+sriov and contrail-specified nodes
+    3. Add some controller (at least 3), compute and storage nodes
+    4. And contrail-control, contrail-config, contrail-db and contrail-analytics nodes
+    5. Deploy cluster
-    4. Run OSTF tests
+    6. Run OSTF tests

 Expected results